vbmartinez4/Election_Analysis/README.md

 2. The percentage of votes from each county out of the overall total count
 3. The county with the highest voter turnout in this election

+Essentially this second audit will help to futher investigate on the county level how this congressional turnout appeared in three of Colorado's areas and dive a step deeper than the general data obtain just on the candidate level.

 ## Challenge Summary
 The outcomes regarding county participation in this election are as followed:
 - Total amounts of votes casted in this congressional election: